WooT1/Quartz/content/Whirligig/Gameplay/System Whirl 1.0.md

 - Point total should add up to 17 for level 1

-- Guts can be increased by 1 for 2 role points
+- Guts can be increased by 1 for 2 stat points

 I also plan on implementing a trait system for events that would occur in battle for specific characters, as of now I’ll simply bring it up while creating your characters and manage it on the spot.